sofia5/starwars-codetest/README.md

 # Save The Galaxy

-Hello fellow jedi warrior! ⚔️ Master Yoda has mission for you that is critical in order to save the Empire, and the very reality as we know it!
-In order to do so, it is critical that we get intel on the 20 fattest characters in the galaxy.
+Hello my fellow jedi warrior! ⚔ Master Yoda has assigned you with a mission that is critical in order to save the Galaxy and our very reality as we know it!
+In order to do so it is critical that we get intel on the 20 fattest characters in the galaxy.
 In simpler words, _we need a list of the fattest characters in the star wars universe_.
-Their fatness level will be determined according to their _Body Mass Index_, or bmi for short.
-We believe in you!
-May the force ever be with you!
+Their fatness level will be determined according to their _Body Mass Index_ or **BMI** for short.
+We believe in you, may the force be with you!

 The SWAPI should have the info you need. [swapi.dev](https://swapi.dev/)